 Evolution of Assessment in Enrollment Management The Division of Enrollment Management and Student Success at William Paterson University has always sought to determine the effectiveness of its programs as well as student satisfaction.
 Sparked in 2006 by an assessment symposium sponsored by the Council for the Advancement of Standards in Higher Education (CAS) and Student Affairs Administrators in Higher Education (NASPA), we began to focus on assessment of student learning outcomes.
 At the fifth annual Student Development Retreat, in January 2007, the entire Division came together to develop a common understanding of how student learning outcomes relate to student development work.
-Utilizing key university documents as our guide (University Mission Statement, Division Mission Statement, Student Success Plan ), we identified the relevant goals and values from these documents, and assisted Directors in understanding how to construct learning objectives for their departments, as well as how to identify appropriate means of assessing the actual learning outcomes of students who engage in their programs and activities.
+Utilizing key university documents as our guide (University Mission Statement, Division Mission Statement, University Strategic Plan ), we identified the relevant goals and values from these documents, and assisted Directors in understanding how to construct learning objectives for their departments, as well as how to identify appropriate means of assessing the actual learning outcomes of students who engage in their programs and activities.
 Over the course of the spring 2007, Directors wrote and revised their first Assessment Plans with the guidance and assistance of a Division-wide Assessment Team, comprised of interested and dedicated staff members from across our Division.
 During the fall, 2007, departments got to work on carrying out these assessment plans.
 Each year since has seen the evolution of our assessment efforts.
 As of 2019, all Enrollment Management Assessments are aligned with the university's KPIs (Key Performance Indicators) and are maintained within Campus Labs.
 Feel free to use the left hand navigation bar to follow the development of the assessment program within the Division of Enrollment Management.
 Please direct any communication or question you might have about our divisional assessment program to Dr. George Kacenga, Vice President for Enrollment Management.